PennyLaneAI/pennylane/doc/code/qml_pulse.rst

     To find the simultaneous evolution of the two operators, so it is important that they are both included in the same :func:`~.pennylane.evolve`.
 For two non-commuting :class:`~.ParametrizedHamiltonians`, applying ``qml.evolve(H1)(params, t=[0, 10])`` followed by ``qml.evolve(H2)(params, t=[0, 10])`` will **not** apply the two pulses simultaneously, despite the overlapping time window.
+Instead, they will be evolved over the same timespan, but without taking into account how the evolution of ``H1`` affects ``H2``.

     See Usage Details of :class:`~.ParametrizedEvolution` for a detailed example.